litvinanna/intro_to_prog/command_line/Jupyter_on_cluster.md

 **4. Open localhost:YYYY in your browser**

+Open localhost:YYYY in your browser (In my case it's localhost:8888).
 You will be asked for a token.
 Copy the token from terminal and paste into the browser field.
 Jupyter Notebook on cluster will be launched in your browser.

 <img src='https://github.com/litvinanna/intro_to_prog/raw/main/command_line/paste_token.png' align='center'>
 <img src='https://github.com/litvinanna/intro_to_prog/raw/main/command_line/token.png'>